-I had never heard of marmae bars before.
+I had never heard of Marmae Bars before.
 Have you?
 But as I talked with my mother in law, she told me about how her family would make these every year at Christmas time.
 I asked her to make them so I could try them, and now I am hooked.
-I have a bag full of them in my freezer, just waiting to be put on my neighbor gift treat plates, and I am not sure they will make it that long, as I keep snitching them.
+In my freezer, I have a bag full of them, just waiting to be put on my neighbor gift treat plates.
+I am not sure they will make it that long, as I keep snitching them.

-So what is a marmae bar exactly?
-Graham cracker, coconut, walnuts, and chocolate combine to form the base of these bars, and then are topped with a frosting, and more chocolate to make a classic holiday bar.
+So what is a Marmae Bars exactly?
+Graham cracker, coconut, walnuts, and chocolate combine to form the base of these bars.
+Then they are topped with a frosting, and more chocolate to make a classic holiday bar.
 The fun thing about these bars is that while they have a great flavor profile already, you can customize it some too.
 I added a tiny bit of peppermint extract to my frosting to get a chocolate mint flavor, but I thought it would be equally delicious with some orange flavoring, or lemon.
 It is also great plain.

-Another thing I really loved about this recipe is it is a little different from what I traditionally think of when I think of holiday recipes, but it is in fact a tradition from my husband’s family.
+Another thing I really loved about this Marmae Bars recipe is it is a little different from what I traditionally think of when I think of holiday recipes.
+But it is in fact a tradition from my husband’s family.

 - 1 2/3 cup finely chopped graham crackers